SiftScience/sift-java/README.md

 ```
 ## How To Use

 Create a SiftClient object with your API key.
-It can be used to access
+SiftClient is thread safe
-all supported APIs.
+and can be used to access all supported APIs.
 ```java
 SiftClient client = new SiftClient("your_api_key");
 ```